AFCENT band to perform with idol Melinda Doolittle

-A mixing consul lights up during a practice session of the U.S. Air Forces Central Command Band “Hypersonic,” at Al Udeid Air Base, Qatar, Dec.
+U.S. Air Force Tech.
+Sgt.
+Matthew Peacock, an operations specialist and keyboardist with the U.S. Air Forces Central Command Band “Hypersonic,” practices on the keyboard at Al Udeid Air Base, Qatar, Dec.
 23, 2016.
-The AFCENT band can perform in many different environments including ones with and without electrical power.
+The band members that deploy are very versatile and able to perform in several musical settings.
 (U.S. Air Force photo by Senior Airman Cynthia A. Innocenti)

 |Date Taken: